Complexity noun | com·plex·i·ty

 Where the complexity begins

 Technical complexity is at the forefront of the complexity challenge that security teams face.
 It is the very tools, which are intended to help make insider threat programs more effective, that introduce problems, which lead to the degradation of the insider threat team, hindering their effectiveness.
-I have had extensive experience building and consulting on insider threat programs at various organizations, Fortune 500 companies in technology and business services industries.
-In my past experience, I have seen security teams navigate through highly complex, intricate systems with great success.
-But I have also seen complex systems fail.
+While there are security teams out there that can successfully navigate through highly complex, intricate systems, many times complex systems just fail.
 This is where a simple use case focused solution like Incydr can greatly reduce risk.

 The success story